andrewrb22/README-Generator/README.md

-  # Project example
+  # README-Generator

 ## Description
- aosidfjspodfiaprogians psidjfhwpifuhqwpirfu iwjfnpqiwufnpiqwrufn qpwijfnpqiweufnpiqweuf pwiuefnwpifuqw
+README-Generators would help users create a good README file by asking a series of questions about the project, this questions are all the neccesary elements a good REAME file needs.

-## Technolies used on this Projects
+## Technologies used on this Projects

-Node JS

-## Table of Contents (Optional)
+## Table of Contents

 If your README is very long, add a table of contents to make it easy for users to find what they need.